pmccrind/pmccrind.github.io/projects/raspberry-pi-pihole.md

 ## The Difficulties

 * Setting up Raspberry Pi - The raspberry pi can be used right out of the box but we were instructed to assembly it in the provided case and with the heat sinks.
-Another hardware related issue was the physical connectors on the pi and my laptop were not ##.
+Another hardware related issue was the physical connectors on the pi and my laptop.
 * Pi Hole -
 * Bash Scripting -